Arabian-vACC/library/docs/pilots/abu dhabi/overview.md

 | OMAA_G_APP       | Abu Dhabi Director      | 118.000   | South Director                   |

 !!!
 Warning
     It's crucial that you pay close attention to the frequency you're being transferred to.
-Do not attempt to guess the next frequency, and never switch frequencies without explicit instructions from the controller.
-Auto-handoffs are not used at Dubai International.
+Do not attempt to guess the next frequency.
 If you're unsure, don’t hesitate to ask for the frequency again!

 ## Reduced Runway Separation Minima (RRSM)
 Reduced runway separation may be implemented at any time, day or night, under the following scenarios: